Highly Capable

 Referral Window

-• Referral window is October 10 - 24 for current Monroe students in grades K, 1, 3, 5-7.
-Referral Forms will be in Family Access beginning on October 10, 2023.
+• Referral window is mid-October for current Monroe students in grades K, 1, 3, 5-7, with the exception of students already identified as HiCap.
+Referral Forms will be in Family Access beginning on October 7, 2024.

 • A referral triggers the screening process and a review of the data.

-• Students in grades 2 and 4 do not need a referral, they are universally screened.
+• Students in grades 2 and 4 do not need a referral, they are universally screened, with the exception of students already identified as HiCap.

 • Referral forms: English / Spanish